Is Sports Betting Legal in Tennessee? Yes, Online Only (2026)

 Can I bet on the Titans, Grizzlies, Predators, and Vols?
 Yes.
 All in-state pro and college teams are fully bettable (college player props excepted).

 Which app is best in Tennessee?
-All 12 offer the same legal protections; they differ on odds quality, promos, and app experience.
-The national brands have the deepest menus; Action 24/7 is the homegrown option.
+All nine offer the same legal protections; they differ on odds quality, promos, and app experience.
+The national brands have the deepest menus.
+Tennessee no longer has a homegrown option after Action 24/7 stopped taking bets in mid-January 2026.

 Is daily fantasy legal in Tennessee?
 Yes.
 DFS was legalized separately in 2016 and operates alongside sports betting.